alexkalergis/Robot-writing-via-Reinforcement-Learning/README.md

 The aim of this project is to solve a problem of a robotic hand trying to learn how to write alphabetical characters and/or other shapes.
 We created a physical 2 DOF robotic system that represents a human arm that only operates in x-axis and y-axis.
 The methodology we used is an adaptation of reinforcement learning and specifically the Q-Learning algorithm as an easier to understand, use and have the desired results with less time consuming and complexity.
 The robot writing though is not just a physical approach, it has also impact in humanity.
 Robot writing is a task that could be used for helping purposes in human with disabilities or/and in early education.
 Further studies about reinforcement learning in robotic systems could also bring even better impact in humanity.

-## Reinforcement Learning Methods
+## Q-Learning
-- **Q-Learning**: Model-free reinforcement learning, it can also be viewed as a method of asynchronous dynamic programming.
+Model-free reinforcement learning, it can also be viewed as a method of asynchronous dynamic programming.
 It provides agents with the capability of learning to act optimally in Markovian domains by experiencing the consequences of actions, without requiring them to build maps of the domains.

 ```
 Algorithm 1: Q-learning